MileHacker Logo

 • Enjoy East Beach, West Beach, and Hendry's Beach for sunbathing, swimming, or leisurely strolls.

-• Walking on Stearns Wharf is free, offering scenic views and a lively atmosphere (parking fees apply).
+• Walking on Stearns Wharf is free, offering picturesque scenery and a lively atmosphere (parking fees apply).

-• Santa Barbara County Courthouse features free self-guided tours; ascend the clock tower for panoramic city views.
+• Santa Barbara County Courthouse features free self-guided tours; ascend the a tower with a clock for panoramic city views.

 • State Street's pedestrianized section suits strolling, window shopping, and people-watching without spending.